Earth's Global Electric Circuit

 From 1909 to 1929, Carnegie, a yacht that was nearly entirely non-magnetic and wood-hulled, sailed scientists around the world – nearly three-hundred thousand miles through its oceans – carefully locating and measuring then unknown magnetic influences in the atmosphere.
 The Carnegie's many voyages were part of the Carnegie Institution’s program that included an ambitious magnetic, electric, and oceanographic survey coupled with magnetic and electric surveys of land areas in many parts of the world.
 Eventually it carefully located and measured unknown magnetic influences in the atmosphere, and gave scientists something still used today called the Carnegie Curve, the characteristic universal variation of the atmospheric electric field.

 Scientists today at the National Center for Atmospheric Research, the University of Colorado, Pennsylvania State University, and elsewhere around the world are working to better understand the Global Electric Circuit from its smallest scale to its largest, and across large variances in time.
 As their understanding grows, their goal to build a scientific model of the system will advance, which in turn will allow still greater experimentation and advances in understanding this complex system and its connection to other natural systems.
-Learn more about it from Professor Jeffrey Forbes audio interview, Exploring How the Lower Atmosphere Influences Space Weather, and additional content for download.
+Learn more about it from Professor Jeffrey Forbes report, Exploring the How the Lower Atmosphere Influences Space Weather.

 It's difficult to believe that over 250 years ago, Benjamin Franklin suspected, but wasn't sure, that lightning and electricity were one and the same.
 We've definitely come a long way, but when it comes to electricity in the atmosphere, it's also true that we still have much to learn and discover.